mlx-optiq

 04 How it works

-Sensitivity, in 30 seconds.
+Sensitivity, in three steps.

-Uniform 4-bit quantization treats every layer the same — but layers are not the same. mlx-optiq measures, then allocates.
+Uniform 4-bit quantization treats every layer the same, but layers are not the same. mlx-optiq measures, then allocates.

 1. Measure